grdw/grdw/_posts/2021-11-11-project-euler-39-integer-right-triangles.md

 }
 ```

-My answer is: for a perimeter (p) 840 there are the most Pythagorean triplets.
+My answer is: a triangle with a perimeter of 840 has the most Pythagorean triplets.
 According to the answer sheet, that is correct.

 {% include euler_complexity.html %}